 Going into your site inspection, you should have a general idea of what the venue offers, how much it costs, and what legal obligations you shoulder when you sign on the dotted line.
 Having the venue’s general contract ahead of time helps you prep questions and negotiate with the site’s sales representative.

-Don’t forget, a partner like AMI can help to select the perfect event venue, negotiate the contract and manage other on-site vendors, alleviating some of the burden on a harried host or convention planner.
+Don’t forget, a partner like AMI can help to select the perfect event venue, negotiate the contract and manage other on-site vendors, alleviating some of the burdens on a harried host or convention planner.